gabrielfrancob/events-manager/README.md

 # Events Manager

-Events manager is my university project created during Special Topics III discipline.
+Events manager is my university project created during Programming Special Topics III discipline.

 This project is a basic CRUD, using rust programming language.